 Stress can damage the physician-nurse relationship, with a significant impact not only on clinicians, but also on delivery of care.
 The associated breakdowns in communication can negatively affect several areas, including critical care transitions and timely delivery of care.
-Stress also affects morale, job satisfaction, and job retention.5 in wrong-site surgery, delays in treatment, and medication errors, and the second most common cause (behind orientation/training) of adverse postoperative events.6 When root causes of all clinical categories of sentinel events were tallied, communication was found to be the most frequent contributor (training, patient assessment, and staffing were next) (Figure).6 The quality of the communication among physicians and nurses is a major influence on overall patient satisfaction and a patient's willingness to recommend the hospital to others.
+Stress also affects morale, job satisfaction, and job retention.

+In an examination of sentinel events in US health care, the Agency for Healthcare Research and Quality determined that a communication breakdown was the most common root cause of sentinel events in wrong-site surgery, delays in treatment, and medication errors, and the second most common cause (behind orientation/training) of adverse postoperative events.
+When root causes of all clinical categories of sentinel events were tallied, communication was found to be the most frequent contributor (training, patient assessment, and staffing were next) (Figure).
+The quality of the communication among physicians and nurses is a major influence on overall patient satisfaction and a patient's willingness to recommend the hospital to others.